BoltzExchange/boltz-backend/docs/dont-trust-verify.md

 ## Taproot Swaps Script Path Fallback

 Key path spends in the Taproot Swap protocol rely on Boltz cooperating.
 Should Boltz disappear or refuse to cooperate, for Chain and Normal Submarine Swaps, Boltz API clients must implement a fallback to the script path to be able to enforce claim and refund transactions.

+## Blockchain Interaction

+Boltz provides [endpoints](https://api.boltz.exchange/swagger#/Chain/) for querying blockchain data and broadcasting transactions.
+For trust minimization, we advise to use self-hosted infrastructure or external services (e.g., [blockstream.info](https://blockstream.info/) or [mempool.space](https://mempool.space/)) to verify blockchain information obtained from Boltz.

 ## General Measurements